Pirsanth/set-feathers-ip-address/README.md

  At the base of a react native project just type **io** in the command line to update the ip address used in the feathers.js file.

 ## Uninstallation
-1. Use the commannd line to navigate to where you git cloned the repo
+1. Use the command line to navigate to where you git cloned the repo
 2. Run **npm unlink**
 3. Delete the repository from your computer